j-easy/easy-random/README.md

 ## Latest news

-* 27/01/2019: Version 3.8.0 is finally out!
+* 13/03/2019: Version 3.9.0 is out!
 Checkout what's new in the [change log](https://github.com/benas/random-beans/releases).
-* 19/06/2017: Version 3.7.0 is released.
+* 27/01/2019: Version 3.8.0 is finally out!
 Checkout what's new in the [change log](https://github.com/benas/random-beans/releases).

 # What is Random Beans ?